LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Introduction

-Safety must be ensured in the dynamic context of Human-Robot Interactions and the larger sociotechnical system, because safety is not an intrinsic property of models~\cite{narayanan2024aisafety}.
-For example, larger systems can be compartmentalized in a way that ensures harm is undetectable, or unsafe to address by individual humans, or to the inputs of the system.
-Even so, it remains necessary and appropriate to detect and mitigate harm when and where it is revealed and feasible to do so.
-Given the current lack of in-depth knowledge of these risks in HRI, and their potential seriousness, our goal in this paper is thus to systematically investigate and characterize discrimination and safety in LLM-driven HRI.
-We make the following contributions (Figure \ref{fig:teaser_summary_llm_robot_risks} summarizes key outcomes): \begin{enumerate} \item Introduce direct discrimination and contextual safety assessment tasks as valuable evaluations of LLMs on robots (Section~\ref{sec:discrimination-method}, \ref{sec:safety_assessment}). \item Measure the presence of direct discrimination in LLMs, on HRI tasks such as proxemics, facial expression, rescue and home assistance (Section~\ref{sec:discrimination-method} and \ref{sec:discrimination-results}) using established LLM-for-robotics frameworks~\cite{ahn2022can}. \item Show situations in which robot behaviour is harmful, and that it matches patterns of harmful discrimination documented in the literature (Section~\ref{sec:discrimination-results}). \item Show that LLMs fail to meet basic system functional and safety requirements in unconstrained natural language (open vocabulary) settings by approving dangerous, violent and unlawful activities (Section~\ref{sec:safety_assessment} and \ref{sec:feasibility-results}), via established functionality tests~\cite{raji2022fallacyofai}, safety frameworks~\cite{hundt2022robots_enact,ReasonJ1990TCoL,Kuespert2016,NationalResearchCouncil2014} and harm taxonomies~\cite{Kroger2021HowDC} (Section~\ref{sec:safety_assessment}). \item Discuss the implications of these findings, their relation to existing literature on LLM and robotics harms, and what they mean for the feasibility of LLM-for-robotics projects (Section~\ref{sec:discussion}). \end{enumerate}
+We make the following contributions (Figure \ref{fig:teaser_summary_llm_robot_risks} and Table \ref{tab:key_findings} summarize key outcomes): \begin{enumerate} \item Introduce direct discrimination and contextual safety assessment tasks as valuable evaluations of LLMs on robots (Section~\ref{sec:discrimination-method}, \ref{sec:safety_assessment}). \item Measure the presence of direct discrimination in LLMs, on HRI tasks such as proxemics, facial expression, rescue, and home assistance (Section~\ref{sec:discrimination-method} and \ref{sec:discrimination-results}) using established LLM-for-robotics frameworks~\cite{ahn2022can}. \item Show situations in which robot behavior is harmful, and that it matches patterns of harmful discrimination documented in the literature (Section~\ref{sec:discrimination-results}). \item Show that LLMs fail to meet basic system functional and safety requirements in unconstrained natural language (open vocabulary) settings by approving dangerous, violent, and unlawful activities (Section~\ref{sec:safety_assessment} and \ref{sec:feasibility-results}).
+This is evaluated using established functionality tests~\cite{raji2022fallacyofai}, safety frameworks~\cite{hundt2022robots_enact,ReasonJ1990TCoL,Kuespert2016,NationalResearchCouncil2014}, and harm taxonomies~\cite{Kroger2021HowDC} (Section~\ref{sec:safety_assessment}). \item Discuss the implications of these findings, their relation to existing literature on LLM and robotics harms, and what they mean for the feasibility of LLM-for-robotics projects (Section~\ref{sec:discussion}). \end{enumerate} Notably, one of the strengths of our approach and findings is that we achieve our contributions via a combination of straightforward adversarial and non-adversarial prompting alone, without special modifications, model jailbreaking, or other red-teaming techniques.
+Our results show it is currently trivial to find viable safety, security, and functionality failures in LLM-Driven robots.
+We anticipate that these high-impact AI-driven robot identity, safety, and security topics will grow alongside the responsible AI, robot safety, and computer security fields.